 In February 2006, Bristol-Myers Squibb informed doctors about an update to the U.S. labeling for Tequin to warn that Tequin shouldn’t be taken by diabetic patients.
 The FDA received serious reports of hypoglycemia (low blood sugar) and hyperglycemia (high blood sugar) in both diabetic and non-diabetic patients.
 The FDA announced the label revisions in an alert in March 2006.

 As the FDA alert advises, people with diabetes shouldn't take Tequin.
 In addition, you shouldn't take Tequin if you're allergic to any "quinolones" (anti-microbial agents) such as:

 - Moxifloxacin (Avelox, Vigamox)

 - Ofloxacin (Floxin)

-You should not take Tequin if you:
+Other reasons you shouldn't take Tequin include if you:

-- have (or have family history of) a rare heart condition called congenital prolongation of the QT interval
+- Have (or have family history of) a rare heart condition called congenital prolongation of the QT interval

-- have low blood potassium sometimes caused by medicines called diuretics or "water pills"
+- Have low blood potassium sometimes caused by medicines called diuretics or "water pills"

-- take medicines for irregular heartbeat
+- Take prescription medications for irregular heartbeat

-- have diabetes or high blood sugar
+- Have high blood sugar